leonschwanitz/leonschwanitz/README.md

 # 🪐 About Me
 Leon, 25 years old.
-Loving Science & Technology.
+Loving Science & Technology.<br />
-Building Apps & Products for people like you.
+Building Apps & Products for people like you.<br />

-💬 Ask me about any tech-related stuff.
+💬 Ask me about any tech-related stuff. <br />
-📫 How to reach me: Email - leon@28minds.com
+📫 How to reach me: Email - leon@28minds.com<br />
-⚡ It’s all 0’s and 1’s
+⚡ It’s all 0’s and 1’s<br />

 ## 🔭 Projects
 #### [HabitTeam](https://habitteam.app)